urswilke/datadaptor/README.md

 ## Security warning

-datenanpassr evaluates code from user input.
+datadaptor evaluates code from user input.
 Do not expose this program to the internet or random users under any circumstances.